Carted straw all day from the paddock called Barrow Hill. After tea we took a load of straw over to Frome to some stables.

 I first drove down the Haldon Road in November 1981.
 I was eighteen years old.
 My cousin had jacked up a job for me at Grampians, a 38,000 acre station with a reputation for its tough, hard-drinking shepherds.
 A heading dog sat on the passenger seat of my Morris 1300.
 I had a huntaway, a crate of beer and a pair of hob-nailed boots on the back seat, and no idea what lay in store for me.
 I had long dreamed of being a high country shepherd.
 But as the snow-capped Grampian Mountains grew closer, I wondered if I belonged in such a gigantic landscape.

-I had spent the previous eighteen months working on a sheep farm in Cattle Valley, half-way between Fairlie and Geraldine.
+I had spent the previous eighteen months working on a sheep farm in Cattle Valley, halfway between Fairlie and Geraldine.
 I had lived alone in an old cottage, ridden a motorbike (a Yamaha Ag175) every day, driven an old Nuffield tractor…and learned almost nothing.
 The farmer and his spoilt son had seen me as nothing more than a slave to be used and exploited.
-The son, Richard Scarlett, had gone so far as to tell me that they owned me.
-Asshole.
-But the experience had primed me to learn and had equipped me with a desire to become a high country shepherd who worked in the mountains on proper farms, not shitty little farms “down country.”
+The son had gone so far as to tell me that they owned me.
+But the experience had primed me to learn, and had instilled me with a desire to become a high country shepherd who worked in the mountains on proper farms, not shitty little farms “down country.”

 “Jesus Fungus,” he shouted.
-“It looks like it’s been run over be a fuckin’ train.”
-From then on I was assigned to kill dog-tuckers (skinny, old sheep killed for dog food) until I learned to skin a mutton properly.
-Eventually, though, I became very, very good at killing muttons and even now, 38 years later, I can still skin, gut and prepare a sheep in under seven minutes.
+“It looks like it’s been run over by a fuckin’ train.”
+From then on I was assigned to kill dog-tuckers (skinny, old sheep killed for dog food) until I learned how to skin a mutton properly.
+Eventually, though, I became very, very good at killing muttons and even now, thirty-something years later, I can still skin, gut and prepare a sheep in under seven minutes.

 Beyond the Snowy River – another dry gulch, spanned by a white-painted bridge – the bitumen gives way to gravel and the memories come flooding back.
 Although I haven’t thought about them for years, the fences, cattle-yards, hay barns and paddocks are indelibly imprinted in my mind.
 I spent countless hours walking along this stretch of road behind mobs of sheep and herds of cattle.
 My constant companions during those days were my dogs: Jill, Toy, Mick, Bess, Dale, Tex, Tornado, and twenty or so others whose names are still as familiar to me as those of my children.